wso2/samples-apim/kubernetes-demo/README.md

 	export password="< password >"
 	```
 -   Execute deploy. sh  script in kubernetes-apim-2.6.x/pattern-1/scripts with Kubernetes cluster admin password(visit to your cluster in kubernetes Engine and click Show credentials ).

 	 ```
 	./deploy.sh --wu=$username--wp=$password--cap=<Kubernetes cluster admin password>
 	```
+	**Note:** this deploy.sh script will ,
+	*create a namespace named  `wso2`  and a service account named  `wso2svc-account`, within the namespace  `wso2`.Then, switch the context to new `wso2` namespace.
+Create a Kubernetes Secret to pull the required Docker images from  [`WSO2 Docker Registry`](https://docker.wso2.com/),
+Create a Kubernetes ConfigMap for passing database script(s) to the deployment.
+Deploy the persistent volume resource and volume claim
+Create a Kubernetes service only within the Kubernetes cluster followed by the MySQL Kubernetes deployment.
+Create Kubernetes ConfigMaps for passing WSO2 product configurations into the Kubernetes cluster.
+Create Kubernetes Services and Deployments for WSO2 API Manager and Analytics.*
 -   Check the status of the pod.
 	```
 	kubect get pods -n wso2
 	```
 **D.  Deploying NGINX Ingress**
+   ##### Deploy Kubernetes Ingress resource.
 -   Execute nginx-deploy. sh in kubernetes-demo/niginx with Kubernetes cluster admin password.
 This will create NGINX Ingress Controller.